magdalenarussell/GWC/README.md

 ## Flu vaccination response data

   There are two datasets from a flu vaccination study.
 One includes gene expression data for one cohort across time.
 The other contains immune response data for two cohorts across time.
 In this study, participants were vaccinated with a flu shot, and researchers took blood samples across different timepoints.
-This is from SDY1276 in ImmuneSpace (https://www.immunespace.org/project/Studies/SDY1276/begin.view?) and is in tthis publication: https://pubmed.ncbi.nlm.nih.gov/21357945/
+This is from SDY1276 in ImmuneSpace (https://www.immunespace.org/project/Studies/SDY1276/begin.view?) and is in this publication: https://pubmed.ncbi.nlm.nih.gov/21357945/

   1. `flu_vaccination_gene_expression.csv`